 In case AOD watch faces realme smartwatch is very limited to one or two.
 But Xiaomi offers some good AOD watch faces, a plus point for Xiaomi in that department.

 These smartwatches are non-wear OS smartwatches, so they come with their custom User Interface.
-As I said earlier, I haven’t used both of these smartwatches, but from what I read or heard, the Xiaomi user interface is more optimised, less buggy, lag-free, and looks slightly better too.
+As I said earlier, I haven’t used both of these smartwatches, but from what I read or heard, the Xiaomi user interface is more optimized, less buggy, lag-free, and looks slightly better too.

-These Smartwatches do not handle notification well, and it is a similar story with amazfit smartwatches too.
+These Smartwatches do not handle notifications well, and it is a similar story with Amazfit smartwatches too.
 They do not support any reply option, but that is not why I am complaining.
 I hate how they show the notifications.
 It is precisely similar to how you will see notifications on your phone lock screen.
 It means if one person sends a message, they will show the full message, but if the person sends multiple messages, these watches only show “you have x number of unread messages,” which need to be changed, right?

 Both watches offer a “raise to wake” function, and it works perfectly on Xiaomi but is a little hit and miss in Realme.
 Also, in Realme Watch S Pro, always-on display mode watch faces on it do not sync with the ones on the watch itself – hopefully, the update will change these issues.

 Realme Watch S Pro and Mi Watch Revolve are not smart enough to justify their price tag even though there is “smart” in their names because they are precisely a smart band glorified into a premium watch body.
 These smartwatches offer a similar set of features as Mi band 5 with a four-times price tag.

 These two smartwatches offer many similar features and some key differentiating features too.
 After we explain these, we will dig more into how they perform, how accurate they are, and write about features missing from these smartwatches.